-France Sapin 2 anti-corruption compliance for SMEs 100-499 employees in 2026: why anticipate the obligation
+France Sapin 2 Act and anti-corruption compliance for SMEs of 100 to 499 employees in 2026: why anticipate the obligation

-France Sapin 2: 500-employee and €100M turnover thresholds, 8 mandatory program measures, AFA penalties up to €1M.
-Why SMEs below threshold should anticipate the framework.
+France Sapin 2 Act (anti-corruption law): 500-employee and €100M thresholds, 8 mandatory measures, AFA penalties up to €1M.
+How to align Sapin 2 with CSRD, DDADUE and NIS 2 — and why sub-threshold SMEs should act now.

 This topic is part of our service